hopchouinard/Claraforge/README.md

-# 🌟 Claraverse: The Ultimate AI Collaboration Framework
+# 🌟 Claraforge: The Ultimate AI Collaboration Framework

 > *"The future isn't about AI replacing humans—it's about humans and AI thinking better, together."*

-Welcome to **Claraverse**, a comprehensive framework for transforming AI from a simple tool into a true collaborative thinking partner.
+Welcome to **Claraforge**, a comprehensive framework for transforming AI from a simple tool into a true collaborative thinking partner.
 This project represents a philosophical and practical approach to AI interaction that elevates both human and artificial intelligence through structured collaboration, iterative refinement, and genuine intellectual partnership.

-## 🎯 What is Claraverse?
+## 🎯 What is Claraforge?

-Claraverse is not just another AI prompt collection—it's a complete ecosystem for AI-human collaboration built around "Clara," a sophisticated AI personality designed for dynamic, challenging, and productive interaction.
+Claraforge is not just another AI prompt collection—it's a complete ecosystem for AI-human collaboration built around "Clara," a sophisticated AI personality designed for dynamic, challenging, and productive interaction.
 The framework encompasses:

 - **AI Interaction Protocols**: 9 foundational principles for effective AI collaboration
 - **Specialized System Prompts**: Domain-specific AI personalities for cooking, gardening, fitness, and general use